-The COPR Examination Study Guide provides a list of most commonly used textbooks.
+The COPR Examination Study Guide provides a list of most used textbooks.

-I received a report with different colors on it.
-What do the colors mean?
+I received a score report.
+What do the numbers mean?

-Each candidate is sent a report via email that indicates whether the candidate has passed or failed the exam.
+Each candidate is provided with a report that indicates whether the candidate has passed or failed the exam.
 The report also indicates candidate performance relative to each of the competency areas as defined in the National Occupational Competency Profile (NOCP).
-Performance will be marked as red, yellow or green and should be interpreted as follows:
+Performance will be reported using a standard score and should be interpreted as follows:

-My results were “Yellow” in all areas.
+My results were below 450 in all areas.
 How should I focus my study for the next exam?

-Candidates who receive yellow in each competency area should focus study on all competency areas.
+Candidates who score below 450 in each competency area should focus study on all competency areas.